Wild Boar Seen Limping Near NTU Due To Missing Foot, Sad Sight Breaks Netizens’ Hearts

 However, as it slowly crosses the road, it’s apparent that there’s something wrong with its front left leg.

-The poor thing preserves and finally makes it across the road, though with obvious difficulty.
+The poor thing perseveres and finally makes it across the road, though with obvious difficulty.
 Watch the entire video here:

 OP’s heart sank, hopes boar will survive